seahorse-byte/ephemeral_hub/README.md

 These instructions will get a copy of the project up and running on your local machine for development and testing purposes.

-Prerequisites
-You will need the following tools installed on your system:
+**Prerequisites**: You will need the following tools installed on your system:

 ```bash
 Rust & Cargo: https://www.rust-lang.org/tools/install